vedanth2004/expense-tracker-integrated-with-Mongo-DB/README.md

 ✅ Expense forecasting with LSTM model

 👨‍💻 Contributors
-Your Name — Developer & Researcher
+Vedanth Reddy
-AI and Data Modules — Gemini & OpenAI Integrations
+AI and Data Modules — Gemini

 🛡️ License
 This project is licensed under the MIT License — you are free to use and modify it with credit.